Powerlearnproject/se-assignment-day-2-git-and-github-Nwamaka77/README.md

 Repository (Repo): A centralized location storing project files and their revision history.
 Repositories can be local (on a device) or remote (hosted on a server).

-Commit: A snapshot of file changes at a specific time, tagged with a unique identifier and descriptive message.
+Commit: A snapshot of file changes at a specific time, tagged with a unique identifier and descriptive message.is an individual change to a file (or set of files)

-Branch: An isolated development line allowing teams to work on features or fixes without altering the main codebase.
+Branch: A parallel version of code that is contained within the repository, but does not affect the main branch.
+An isolated development line that allows teams to work on features or fixes without altering the main codebase.

-Merge: Integrating changes from one branch into another, resolving overlaps in code edits.
+Merge: Take the changes from one branch and apply them to another.

 Clone: Creating a local copy of a remote repository for offline work and later synchronization.